rickmanley-nc/laptop-configure/README.md

 # Using Ansible to Configure Laptop - SA

+## latest updates ##
+A few items failed during a Fedora 28 install on Sept 14, 2018:
+- /etc/libvirt/storage did not exist
+- need to install libselinux-python
+- firewall command needed to be commented out.
+I think this is because python3 modules for firewalld are not fully supported by ansible upstream.
+Need to doublecheck.
+As a workaround, I just commented out the firewall section, but I manually opened the ports necessary.
+- the VPN.yml playbook failed when run from the original wget.
+However, manually running it was successful.

 ## Requirements and Steps
 - Fedora installed
   - 32 GiB RAM (16 GiB Minimum)